Respite for The Family Explained- Everything You Need to Know About Respite Services

 Respite Care Services

-- Monitoring and Companionship: If your loved one performs well, but you are concerned about leaving them alone at home, respite care can provide supervision and companionship.
+- Monitoring and Companionship: If your loved one performs well, but you are concerned about leaving them alone at home, respite services can provide supervision and companionship.

 - Basic Medical Care: The majority of respite care providers can provide basic medical care, such as wound care and medication help.
 If your loved one requires medical attention beyond these basics, make sure you consult with a doctor who has completed additional training.